What to Wear In Sedona: A Complete Packing Guide

 Portable Charger

-Avoid the hassle of dealing with a drained phone battery or other devices.
+Avoid the hassle of dealing with a drained phone battery or other devices with this small charger.

 Binoculars